Website Search

 Sample Methods of Access to Restricted Records

-The University Archives may provide access to restricted records in limited circumstances and requests are handled on case-by-case basis.
+The University Archives may provide access to restricted records in limited circumstances and requests are handled on a case-by-case basis.

 Archives Policy Related to Sexual Assault and Harassment Records